dennisngordon/fridg_v3/readme.md

 ## Project members & responsibilities

-Dennis Gordon, Project Manager:
+Dennis Gordon (Project Manager):
-Front-End: Sign in view, Sign up view, Account Profile view, Side Menu Navigation Bar
+Front-End: Sign in view, Sign up view, Account Profile view, Side Menu Navigation Bar, My Fridg view
 Back-End: All .php files, Design and implementation of SQL database, Implementation of spoonacular API

+Shafia Paglar:
+Front-End: Recipe List view, Individual Recipe view, Recipe Search view *Also in charge of all deliverables for each sprint and demonstration (Sprint 1, 2 & 3) as well as final project document*